meffie/virt-lab/README.md

       Install and remove sets of guests on a local hypervisor using cloud-init images.

-## Prereqs
+## KVM

-A local KVM hypervisor must be installed and running along with a few other tools.
+A local KVM hypervisor must be installed and running along with `libvirt`.

-* `virt-install`
-* `genisoimage` or `mkisofs`
-* `libguestfs-tools-c`
-* `qemu-img`
-* `libvirt-client`

 An Ansible playbook to install the local KVM hypervisor and required tools is provided in the `kvm` directory.
+Be sure you are able to connect to the locally running libvirt daemon, e.g. `virsh list --all` before proceeding.

+It is also possible to use Xen as a local hypervisor.
+See the "Advanced" `kvm-install-vm` configuration options.

+## Installation

+The `virt-lab` program and related files can be installed with:

+    make install

-### Ubuntu notes
+## Ubuntu notes

-Recent versions of [Ubuntu][2] have made the linux images unreadable by regular users, which breaks the the ability of non-root users to use libguestfs to modify images.
-In order to fix this you'll need to override the file permission settings for the linux kernel images on ubuntu.

-This can be done with the `dpkg-stateoverride` command.
+[Ubuntu][2] distributes the linux images as unreadable by regular users.
+This breaks the ability of libguestfs to modify guest images, unless running as root.
+In order to fix this, you will need to override the file permission settings for the linux kernel images on Ubuntu, which can be done with the `dpkg-stateoverride` command.

+    $ sudo dpkg-statoverride --add root root 0644 /boot/vmlinux-$(uname -r) --update

 This will need to be done each time the kernel is upgraded.

-    $ sudo dpkg-statoverride --add root root 0644 /boot/vmlinux-$(uname -r) --update

 ## Configuration